Our leadership development programs train high school and college students to become leaders in the movement to end factory farming.

-A six-week educational fellowship that empowers emerging advocates with knowledge, training, and networks to create a just and sustainable food system for all.
+A six-week virtual fellowship that empowers emerging advocates with knowledge, training, and networks to create a just and sustainable food system for all.
 Fellows design campaigns to shift behaviors, norms, and systems to oppose factory farming on their campuses.

 A practical fellowship spanning two twelve-week terms.
 Advocates receive coaching, mentorship, and leadership development as they launch and lead the campaigns they planned during the Leadership Academy.